 5.0 Summary

-Continual verification of safe drinking water requires that samples represent the water supply.
-This can only be done if the sample represents the drinking water’s physical, chemical and biological attributes.
+The proper collection and handling of samples is required to ensure the sample is representative of the quality of the drinking water supply and the drinking water’s physical, chemical and biological attributes.
 Representative samples will result in the earlier detection and resolution of potential water quality problems.
 These recommended practices are intended to be accompanied by appropriate analysis at a licensed laboratory.
 Contact the licensed laboratory for information regarding the suitability of testing methods.

-Both the sampler and the laboratory are responsible to follow best practices in sample collection and analysis.
-The quality of the results relies on rigorous quality assurance in the entire process of sampling and analysis.
-In short, the test results will only be as good as the sample that was tested.
+Both the sampler and the laboratory are equally responsible and must follow best practices and regulatory requirements related to sample collection and analysis..
+The quality of the results relies on rigorous quality assurance employed throughout the entire process from sampling to analysis

 6.0 References